huanhoahongso3-collab/zen-browser-debian/README.md

 ```
 sudo apt update && sudo apt install zen-browser
 ```
-Warning: You may need to reboot for the Zen logo to appear normally
+Note: You may need to reboot for the Zen logo to appear normally